TARDIS: Interior design

-The TARDIS console room was designed for the first episode by set designer Peter Brachacki and was unusually large for a BBC production of this time.
+The original TARDIS console room was designed for the first episode by set designer Peter Brachacki and was unusually large for a BBC production of this time.
 It was noted for its innovative, gleaming white "futuristic" appearance.

 Like the police box prop, the set design of the TARDIS interior has evolved over the years.
 From the inception of the show in 1963 up until the end of the "classic series" in 1989, the design of the TARDIS console room remained largely unchanged from Brachacki's original set, a brightly lit white chamber, lined with a pattern of roundels on the walls and with a central hexagonal console which contained a cylindrical "time rotor" that moved when the TARDIS was in transit.
 Numerous alterations were made to the central console and to the layout, but the overall concept remained constant.
-In Season 14 (1976–77), a dark wood-panelled "Control Room Number 2" was briefly used for a few episodes, but the white console room set was reinstated in Season 15, due to damage to the set.
+In Season 14 (1976–77), a dark wood-panelled "Control Room Number 2" was briefly used for a few episodes, but the white console room set was reinstated in Season 15, due to the set warping in storage.
 After the cancellation of the television show, a radically redesigned TARDIS set was used in the 1996 TV movie, heralding a move to a more steampunk-inspired set design, which later influenced the set design in the revived series from 2005 onwards.